 - Joining the iNaturalist Projects.
 If you prefer to just use iNaturalist alone, you can join one or both of the projects called Odolympics June 2021 or Odolympics December 2021.
 Observations reported to iNaturalist by project members during the Odolympics will be automatically collected into these projects.
-To avoid duplication, do not import these records yourself into Odonata Central.
+To avoid duplication, do not import these records yourself into Odonata Central using option 2.
 Note that iNaturalist does not track abundance data nor does it allow records of exuviae.
 It also often obscures coordinates in reports, but you should give us permission to access accurate coordinates when you register.

 How to make sure your observations are counted in the Odolympics totals